async-aws/aws/docs/authentication/index.md

 ## How authentication works

 Each API client needs an Authentication provider.
 The provider will use some logic to return a `Credentials` object.
-It is a value object to store username and password (in simple terms).
+It is a value object that stores an access key ID, secret key, and optional session token and expiration time.

 By default AsyncAws uses a ChainProvider that iterates over all providers and uses the first provider in the chain that returns credentials without an error.